Easy Guide to Google AdWords Keyword Match Type

 - Broad Match – include misspells, synonyms, related searches, and other relevant variations

-- Broad Match Modifier – + symbol – contains the modified terms, no synonyms, in any order
+- Google Ads Broad Match Modifier – + syntax – contains the modified terms, no synonyms, in any order

-- Phrase Match – “ “ symbol – maintain the keyword sequence
+- Phrase Match – “ “ syntax – maintain the keyword sequence

-- Exact Match – [ ] symbol – exact term and close variations
+- Exact Match – [ ] syntax – exact term and close variations

-- Negative Match – keywords in negative, doesn’t trigger ads
+- Negative Keyword Match Types – keywords in negative, doesn’t trigger ads

 What is close-variations?